ryouze/csv_valence/docs/README.md

 # csv_valence
 Extract words from big CSV files.

-I have to find word frequencies and valence values from CSV files that are ~200MB for my MA essay.
+I have to extract word frequencies and valence values from CSV files that are ~200MB for my MA essay.

 Something like this: